 has(request.headers['referer']) && request.headers['referer'] != ""

-Deny traffic from a specific region
+Allow or deny traffic from a specific region

 If your web application isn't available in the

-AU region yet, all
+AU region, then all

 requests from that region must be blocked.
-Use the following expression,

-which matches with requests from the
+In a deny rule, use the following expression, which matches requests from the

 origin.region_code == 'AU'

-The region codes are based on the ISO 3166-1 alpha
+The region codes are based on the

 codes.
 In some cases, a region corresponds to a country, but this is not always